Relativistic recoil corrections of order \boldmath$m(Z\alpha)^6(m/M)$: Hydrogen-like atom and hydrogen molecular ion: Generalities

 Eq.~(\ref{BPH}) will be used to write down the second-order contribution to the $m\alpha^6(m/M)$ order correction.

-\subsection{Interactions at $m\alpha^6$ order.}
+\subsection{Interactions at $m\alpha^6$ order}

-The effective Hamiltonian for the relativistic recoil is a sum of four contributions determined by the NRQED diagrams shown on Fig.~\ref{NRQED_diagrams}:
+The effective Hamiltonian for the relativistic recoil is a sum of four contributions determined by the NRQED diagrams shown in Fig.~\ref{NRQED_diagrams}:

-Among them are the relativistic correction to the transverse photon dipole vertex, $H_a$ (diagram $a$, Fig.~\ref{NRQED_diagrams}); retarded transverse photon exchange, $H_b$ (diagram $b$, Fig.~\ref{NRQED_diagrams}); the double transverse photon exchange with the seagull vertex on the nucleus, $\frac{Z^2}{2M}\mathbf{A}^2$, and the dipole, $-\frac{1}{m}\mathbf{p}\mathbf{A}$, and spin-orbit, $-\frac{1}{2m}\boldmath{\sigma}_e\mathbf{B}$, vertices on the electron line, Hamiltonians $H_c$, $H_d$ (diagrams $c$ and $d$, Fig.~\ref{NRQED_diagrams}) respectively:
+Among them are the relativistic correction to the transverse photon dipole vertex $H_a$ [Fig.~\ref{NRQED_diagrams}(a)]; the retarded transverse photon exchange $H_b$ [Fig.~\ref{NRQED_diagrams}(b)]; the double transverse photon exchange with the seagull vertex on the nucleus, $\frac{Z^2}{2M}\mathbf{A}^2$, and the dipole, $-\frac{1}{m}\mathbf{p}\mathbf{A}$, and spin-orbit, $-\frac{1}{2m}\boldmath{\sigma}_e\mathbf{B}$, vertices on the electron line, Hamiltonians $H_c$ and $H_d$ [Figs.~\ref{NRQED_diagrams}(c) and \ref{NRQED_diagrams}(d)], respectively: